 - how does performance add to understandings of our ecological future

 - what are the impacts of World War Two on the Māori Home Front during and after this conflict

 - what role does pastoral farming play in the colonisation of Aotearoa New Zealand

 - what are the health and environmental benefits of walking and cycling for Otago's secondary school pupils

 - how can we recalibrate New Zealand’s state legal system in order to challenge the Crown’s assumption of sovereignty over lands and waters treasured by Māori

 Otago's Humanities research output is rated the best in New Zealand in a number of disciplines

-The 2016 QS World University Rankings by Subject showed the following Humanities subjects at Otago to be rated in the top 100 in the world: Archaeology, Anthropology, Development Studies, Education, English Language & Literature, Geography, History, Law and Performing Arts.
-Modern Languages and Politics & International Studies featured in the 101–150 band, and Philosophy in the top 200 in the world.
+The following subjects ranked in the top 100 in the world: Anthropology, Development Studies and Theology.
+Education, English Language & Literature, Geography, History, Philosophy, Social Policy & Administration featured in the top 101–150 in the world.